Paddlepop25/codeinstitute-boardgame-store/README.md

 - If a user is logged in, a 'MY ACCOUNT' link is available on the navbar for the user to check his/her username and email address.
 There is also options for the user to reset or change his/her password

+- If a user is logged in, a 'LOGOUT' link is available on the navbar next to the 'MY ACCOUNT' link for the user to log out

-- If a user is not logged in, he/she could register an account.
-Thereafter, there is the option to log in or out of the website
+- If a user is not logged in, he/she could register an account with the 'REGISTER' link on the navbar.
+Thereafter, there is the option to login with clicking on the 'LOGIN' link

 - The company make provision for customers who'd like to view the 'Terms & Conditions' and other policies.
 These are provided via links in the footer

 - Customers could view information on where The BoardGameStore is by clicking on the 'Contact Us' link available in the navbar as well as the footer.
 On the page there is a google map, store location information as well as a form where the user could contact the store by submitting it

-- If there are any errors along the way, the user would be brought to an error 404 page where a sad cat picture would hopefully shock the users into inputing or clicking on the right things
+- If there are any errors in finding a page, the user would be brought to an error 404 page where a sad cat picture would hopefully shock the users into inputing or clicking on the right things

+- If there are any internal server errors along the way, the user would be brought to an error 500 page where the same sad cat image would be displayed.
+There is a button for the user to click to go back to the homepage underneath the sad kitty cat

 ### Design Ideas